 Georgia Courts Uphold Property Rights Protections

-Against this backdrop, the Institute for Justice has teamed with Rina and Bob Thomas to protect their property from yet another instance of eminent domain abuse.
+Against this backdrop, the Institute for Justice teamed with Rina and Bob Thomas to protect their property from yet another instance of eminent domain abuse.
 Once IJ got involved the city backed down.
 They dropped the eminent domain threat and paid the Thomases for the damage to their building’s roof.
 The eminent domain suit was dismissed in 2017.

 The Institute for Justice: Fighting to Protect Property Rights for 25 Years

 The Institute for Justice is the national law firm for liberty.
 It has earned its reputation as a formidable foes of eminent domain abuse.
 The U.S. and every state Constitution protect property rights because they are the foundation of our independence as responsible citizens.
 Indeed, for most Americans, ownership of a home or business is the cornerstone of their efforts to provide for their families and realize their dreams.
 The wrongful use of eminent domain to transfer property from one private owner to another does not simply destroy a home or business; it very often destroys a life, one patiently built through years of hard work.

 The Institute for Justice has litigated eminent domain cases nationwide, successfully preserving the rights and properties of the politically and financially disenfranchised.
 Among IJ’s victories are:

 - Casino Reinvestment Development Authority v.
 Banin—In a classic David versus Goliath battle, the Institute for Justice scored a major victory for property rights in July 1998 when the New Jersey Superior Court ruled that CRDA could not use eminent domain to seize widow Vera Coking’s home of 37 years and give it to Donald Trump for his private development.